wrtobin/wrtobin.github.io/index.md

 Additionally I have conducted work to develop multi-scale mechanics simulations including a soft biological tissue simulation using the AMSI libraries to support development and execution.

+### Code

+[LAS](https://github.com/tobinw/las) Is a zero-overhead API for operating on linear algebraic systems, taking advantage of the C++ Curiously Recurring Template Pattern (CRTP) and aggressive inlining to optimize the API functions away at compile-time.

 ### Publications and Presentations